8xEngineers/8xEngineers.github.io/bigfoot.md

 [**Bigfoot.js**](https://bigfootjs.com) is a lightweight JavaScript library designed to enhance the handling of footnotes in web applications.
 By enabling users to view footnotes through interactive, clickable buttons, Bigfoot.js significantly improves both readability and aesthetic appeal.

 ## Design Decisions
-Developed over 9 years ago, Bigfoot relies on **[Coffeescript]coffeesc…)** and **[SCSS](https://sass-lang.com)** for its core functionality.
+Developed over 9 years ago, Bigfoot relies on **[Coffeescript](coffeesc…)** and **[SCSS](https://sass-lang.com)** for its core functionality.
 These files generate the necessary CSS and JavaScript code for the library.
 It must be noted that these pipelines have now been replaced with more convenient and modern tools.
 For example, [Littlefoot](http://littlefoot.js.org/) uses Typescript to build the required files and can be built using [`npm`](https://www.npmjs.com).

 Furthermore, we note the following points -
 - **Dependency on jQuery**: Bigfoot.js leverages jQuery for efficient DOM manipulation, event handling, and traversal.